dardodds/Getting-And-Cleaning-Data-Project/Codebook.md

   "bodybodygyrojerkmag"

+####stat
-stat - is the statiscal calculation that was performed on the measurement
+Is the statiscal calculation that was performed on the measurement

-  "mean"
+  "mean" - mean value

-  "std"
+  "std" - standard deviation

-  "mad"
+  "mad" - median absolute deviation

-  "max"

-  "min"
+  "max" - largest value in the array

+  "min" - smallest value in the array

-  "sma"
+  "sma" - signal magnitude area

-  "energy"
+  "energy" - energy measure

-  "iqr"
+  "iqr" - interquartile range

-  "entropy"
+  "entropy" - signal entropy

-  "arcoeff"

-  "correlation"

-  "meanfreq"

-  "skewness"

-  "kurtosis"

-  "bandsenergy"

-  "angle"
+  "arcoeff" - autoregression coefficients with Burg order equal to 4

+  "correlation" - correlation coefficient between two signals

+  "meanfreq" - weighted average of the frequency components to obtain a mean frequency

+  "skewness" - skewness of the frequency domain signal

+  "kurtosis" - kurtosis of the frequency domain signal

+  "bandsenergy" - energy of a frequency interval within the 64 bins of the FFT of each window

+  "angle" - angle between two vectors

+####axis
-axis - is the axial direction of the measurement and can be x, y, z or overall.
+Is the axial direction of the measurement and can be x, y, z or overall.

+####value
-value - is the actually reading for that subject, activity, domain, measurement, stat and axis.
+Is the actually reading for that subject, activity, domain, measurement, stat and axis.

 ## Activity Levels
 The codes for activity levels are as follows: